floating-ui/floating-ui/README.md

 ## So, yet another tooltip library?

 Well, basically, **no**.
-Popper.js is built from the ground up to being modular and fully ~~hackable~~ **customizable**.
-It supports a **plugin system** you can use to add particular behaviors to your poppers.
-It's written with ES2015 and it's **AMD** and **CommonJS** compatible, the whole code is documented thanks to our [JSDoc page](https://popper.js.org/popper-documentation.html).

-## The Library

-Popper.js is a library that makes sure your popper stays near the defined reference element.
-We call it, **positioning library**.
-It's only purpose is to calculate and optionally apply the needed CSS properties to make sure a given element stays near a different one.
+Popper.js is a **positioning engine**, its purpose is to calculate the position of an element to make it possible to position it near a given reference element.

+The engine is completely modular and most of its features are implemented as **modifiers** (similar to middlewars or plugins).
+The whole code base is written in ES2015 and its features are automatically tested on real browsers thanks to SauceLabs and TravisCI.

+### Popper.js

+This is the engine, the library that computes and, optionally, applies the styles to the poppers.

 Some of the key points are:

 - Position elements keeping them in their original DOM context (doesn't mess with your DOM!);
 - Allows to export the computed informations to integrate with React and other view libraries;
 - Supports Shadow DOM elements;
-- Completely customizable thanks to the modifiers (plugins) based structure;
+- Completely customizable thanks to the modifiers based structure;
-- The whole code base is automatically tested across the latest versions of Chrome, Firefox, Safari and Edge;

 Visit our [project page](https://fezvrasta.github.io/popper.js) to see a lot of examples of what you can do with Popper.js!

-## Tooltip.js
+### Tooltip.js

 Since lot of users just need a simple way to integrate powerful tooltips in their projects, we created **Tooltip.js**.